Core Web Vitals: Why This Score is So Important (Updated for 2022!)

 Ready or Not, Core Web Vitals Are the New Norm

 Because people’s methods of finding credible information are evolving, Google’s Page Experience update aims to help people access quick answers and solutions.
 Understanding what core web vitals are is the first step in setting your site up for success.
 Once you’ve tested your own core web vitals, consider your options to improve and prepare your website.
-Unless you’re a developer or have an in-house development team, you should explore the potential of working with a digital marketing pro to help your website stay top of mind to current and potential customers.
+Unless you’re a developer, have an in-house development team or great wordpress outsourcing options, you should explore the potential of working with a digital marketing pro to help your website stay top of mind to current and potential customers.

 Not sure where to start?